How Long Do Drugs Stay in Your System?

 - Your height and weight

-The digestive organs, respiratory organs, liver and kidneys are involved in the metabolism or elimination of many of the drugs you take.
-Drugs can be detected in your body by testing your breath, blood, saliva, urine or hair.
+The digestive organs, respiratory organs, liver, and kidneys are involved in the metabolism or elimination of many of the drugs you take.
+Drugs can be detected in your body by testing your breath, blood, saliva, sweat, breast milk, urine, or hair.
+Even ear wax and umbilical cord blood can be used to detect substance intake.

 Why Is Drug Testing Important?

-Drug testing has become increasingly commonplace among employers, hospitals and schools.
+Drug testing has become increasingly commonplace among employers, hospitals, and schools, primarily because positive urine drug screen results tend to accurately predict worse outcomes in these environments.
 Employers may conduct drug testing as a pre-screening measure.
-Hospitals often test for the presence of drugs after an accident, assault or suicide attempt.
+Hospitals often test for the presence of drugs after an accident, assault, or suicide attempt.
 Schools may test students who participate in sports or other activities outside of the classroom.
 Drug testing is routine in the military, where active-duty service members must undergo screening on a regular basis.

 The National Institute on Drug Abuse notes that drug testing is often used for the following reasons: